 Tour of the Historic Pitchfork Ranch, 10 am

 This tour will be led by Lenox Baker, Pitchfork Ranch owner, and Greg Luce, who restored the historic Otto Franc property.
 The event includes a tour of some of the ranch’s historic structures.
 Dr. Baker will discuss the ranch’s history and the restoration efforts that are currently underway.
 Visits to the Pitchfork Cemetery and the endangered black-footed ferret re-introduction area are also included.
+The group might also visit the Timber Creek Dude Ranch restoration site this year.
 The tour leaves from the museum at 9:30 am.
 Free admission.

 Labor Day Events at the Meeteetse Museums

 This exhibit features beautiful and innovative textiles created by local quilters from the Chatelaine Quilt Guild.
 The show includes three dimensional, as well as orthodox, pieces.
-The exhibit closes in middle October.
 Admission is free.

 Annual Celebration of the Black-Footed Ferret

-This celebration of the endangered species includes free posters, ferret masks, and refreshments.
+This celebration of the endangered species includes free posters, ferret masks, and refreshments, plus ferret-related presentations.
 Admission is free.

 Christmas in Meeteetse

-Events at the Meeteetse Museums include a performance by the Cody Chamber Ensemble and book signing.
+Events at the Meeteetse Museums include the annual performance by the Cody Chamber Ensemble.
 Free refreshments and Christmas pastries will also be served.

 *Please note that all events are subject to change.